erasmus-without-paper/ewp-specs-api-iias/README.md

 This document describes the **Interinstitutional Mobility Agreements API**.
 This API is implemented by the **EWP IMA Repository** only.
-All other EWP parners will only be *using* it (not *serving* it).
-This API allows EWP parners to access the contents of agreements (IMAs), by given IDs.
+All other EWP partners will only be *using* it (not *serving* it).
+This API allows EWP partners to access the contents of agreements (IMAs), by given IDs.

 Request method